smhassanerfani/si2022/tauraat/README.md

 way, all observations of a site can be summarized in one record.

 ### Discharge Distribution
-The histogram of discharge observations for 8 site stations which were randomly selected are shown in the Figure 6.
+The histogram of discharge observations for 16 site stations which were randomly selected is shown in the Figure 6.

 <p align="center">
     <img width="100%" height="100%" src="https://github.com/smhassanerfani/si2022/blob/main/tauraat/data/tau_discharge_dist.png">